tencent-quantum-lab/3T/2_structure_generation/README.md

 ## Dependency

 Make sure you have GROMACS (`gmx`), `wget`, and `unzip` installed.
 The notebook will first check that they are properly installed before it can run.
-If you have performed these instructions correctly, the command `which gmx`, `which wget`, and `which unzip` should show you the corresponding executable locations.
+If you have performed the installations correctly, the command `which gmx`, `which wget`, and `which unzip` should show you the corresponding executable locations.
 If they're not installed correctly, you can do the installation using these instructions: <br />
 &ensp;https://manual.gromacs.org/documentation/2021.3/download.html <br />
 &ensp;https://manual.gromacs.org/2021.3/install-guide/index.html <br />